 Koinova’s research interests span international relations, comparative politics, and international political sociology and focus on how migration, diasporas, and ethno-national diversity impact on the political development of conflict and post-conflict societies.
-She has had research programmes on ethno-national and intra-state conflict, diasporas and contested sovereignty, and international politics of migration.
+Her research programmes encompass ethno-national and intra-state conflict, diasporas and contested sovereignty, and international politics of migration.

-In 2018 Koinova was awarded a research fellowship from the Centre for Global Cooperation at the University of Duisburg to work on a project “Polycentric Governance of Transit Migration” focusing on informality and regional dimensions in the European neighbourhood.
+In 2018 Koinova was awarded a research grant from the Centre for Global Cooperation Research at the University of Duisburg to work on a project “Polycentric Governance of Transit Migration” focusing on informality and regional dimensions in the European neighbourhood.

 The ERC project built on Koinova’s previous research programme, which studied why ethno-national conflicts reach different degrees of violence, and why they persevere even after numerous international efforts for conflict resolution.
 Her book “Ethnonationalist Conflict in Postcommunist States: Varieties of Governance in Bulgaria, Macedonia, and Kosovo” was published by University of Pennsylvania Press (2013).
 The book argues that violence is rooted in informally institutionalized conflict dynamics established during a formative period, and sustained through specific causal mechanisms over time.
 Path-dependent processes incorporate not only local majorities and minorities, but international agents as well, such as major states, international organizations, and kin-states.
 The book was recommended by Choice (2014) and reviewed by Foreign Affairs, Journal of Peace Research, Perspectives on Politics, and Political Studies Review in addition to ten other academic journals.